Skip to main content

 Frequently Asked Questions

-How much does an attic fan cost to install?
+How much does it cost to install an attic fan?

-Are solar attic fans worth the extra cost?
+Is a solar attic fan worth the extra cost compared to electric?

 References